September 11, 2024

 • Prevents algae growth: Algae grows in pools with low chlorine levels.
 Shocking prevents algae growth or treats it if it already exists.

 • Oxidizes contaminants: Sunscreens, lotions, sweat, and oils from swimmers can build up in the water, limiting chlorine's efficacy.
-Pool shock oxidizes these chemicals, restoring sanitizer effectiveness.
+Liquid pool shock oxidizes these chemicals, restoring sanitizer effectiveness.

 • Eliminates chloramines: Chloramines are byproducts produced when chlorine combines with ammonia and organic compounds in the pool.
 These chemicals produce a strong chlorine aroma and eye discomfort.
 Shocking breaks down chloramines and removes undesirable smells.